tencentyun/qcloud-documents/product/数据库/云数据库TDSQL/11.用户手册/数据库审计_en.md

 -  You must have at least one CDB for MariaDB (TDSQL) instance that is not offline or isolated, otherwise the system will disable your audit feature automatically.
 -  The MariaDB (TDSQL) instance purchased before June 5, 2016 requires to be rebooted and upgraded to support this feature.
 Since reboot and upgrade may cause interruption of service for 1 to 5 seconds, you can contact Tencent Cloud staff to schedule time for upgrade.
--  Database audit logs are displayed in plaintext, so you are recommended to enable [Secondary Login Authentication https://cloud.tencent.com/document/product/378/8392](https://cloud.tencent.com/document/product/378/8392).
+-  Database audit logs are displayed in plaintext, so you are recommended to enable [Secondary Login Authentication](https://cloud.tencent.com/document/product/378/8392).
 However, this is not required.
 ![](//mccdn.qcloud.com/static/img/89e47d9466f5d5b2db1d9e6602eb94b7/image.png)
 Audit enabling interface
 ![](//mccdn.qcloud.com/static/img/ac6fc0157833324ac398228c1a1415f0/image.png)